yyccbb/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `TrAcker.jar` from [here](https://github.com/AY2324S2-CS2103T-T11-4/tp/releases).
+2. Download the latest `TrAcker.jar` from [here](https://github.com/AY2324S2-CS2103T-T11-4/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your **TrAcker** app.
+3. Copy the file to the folder you want to use as the _home folder_ for your **TrAcker** app.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar TrAcker.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar TrAcker.jar` command to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+   The GUI with some sample data should appear in a few seconds: <br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it.<br>
    Some example commands you can try:
    * `list` : Lists all contacts.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `add stu /n John Doe /i A0123456Y /p 91234567 /e johndoe@example.com` : Adds the Student `John Doe` to your contact list.

+   * `add ta /n Jane Smith /i A0654321Y /p 97654321 /e janesmith@example.com` : Adds the TA `Jane Smith` to your contact list.

    * `delete 3` : Deletes the 3rd contact shown in the current list.

    * `clear` : Deletes all contacts.

    * `exit` : Exits the app.

-1. Refer to the [Features](#features) below for details of each command.
+6. Refer to the [Features](#features) below for details of each command.

 --------------------------------------------------------------------------------------------------------------------